-If you are an online seller or resellers, then you have to be vigilant to protect your business identity.
-Because nobody knows you who are you in the online business, it is only your website address or brand or trademark name which is known to the general public.
+If you are an online seller or reseller, you have to be vigilant to protect your business identity.
+Because nobody knows, who you are in the online business, it is only your website address or brand or trademark name that is known to the general public.

-Thirdly, you have to show clearly a copyright mark on your website or any document which you publish online.
-Therefore, it is also advisable to get copyright registration.
+Thirdly, you have to clearly show a copyright mark on your website or any document you publish online.
+Therefore, it is also advisable to get a copyright registration.

 You have to keep a close watch over your competitors regarding whether they are using your trademark or brand name.
 If you find any infringement, you have first to send a letter to the infringer outlining your concern.
 If they fail to respond, you should adopt a legal route to defend your business trademark.

 So, it is advisable to be aware of what is going on around your business to get a timely alert about any potential identity theft.